George Tupou V: Funeral

-Following the official announcement of the passing of King George Tupou V and giving the Proclamation of the new King, Tupou VI, His Majesty's Cabinet set up a Committee for the organization of the state funeral of the King.
-Lord Vaea became the chairman of the committee.
-The King's body arrived on 26 March 2012, then lay in state at the Royal Palace in Nuku'alofa for a day.
-The funeral, originally announced for 28 March 2012, was rescheduled to 27 March 2012.
+Following the official announcement of the death and giving the proclamation of the new king, now Tupou VI, the royal cabinet set up a committee for the organization of the state funeral.
+Lord Vaea was appointed the chairman of the committee.
+George Tupou V's body arrived on 26 March 2012, then lay in state at the Royal Palace in Nukuʻalofa for a day.
+The funeral, originally announced for 28 March 2012, was moved a day forward to 27 March on request of the new king.
+The decision led to criticism from members of the Tongan diaspora who were unable to travel to Tonga in time for the funeral.

 Selected foreign dignitaries were invited by the committee to attend the funeral, including the Governor-General of Australia, Quentin Bryce, and the Governor-General of New Zealand, Jerry Mateparae.
-Royal guests at the ceremony included Prince Richard, Duke of Gloucester and Prince Hitachi of Japan and his wife, Princess Hitachi.
+Royal guests at the ceremony included Prince Richard, Duke of Gloucester, and the Prince Hitachi and his wife, Princess Hitachi.

+Family

+In 1974, though unmarried, he had a daughter, ʻIlima Lei Fifita Tohi.
+In 1997 she married police officer Tulutulumafua-ʻi-Olotele Kalaniuvalu, with whom she had three children. ʻIlima was ineligible to succeed to the throne as the Constitution of Tonga only allowed children born of a royal marriage to do so.
+Tupou V was engaged to another woman at the time of his death.